mattkellyirl/mattkellyirl/README.md

 Currently studying full stack development at the University of Adelaide - fluent in <b>HTML5, CSS3</b> and <b>Javascript</b> with skills in other technologies such as <b>Git, jQuery, MySQL</b> and <b>VS Code</b>.

-I have extensive graphic design and film experience, and am proficient in After Effects, Premiere Pro, Illustrator, InDesign and Photoshop.
+I have extensive graphic design and film experience, and am proficient in <b>After Effects, Premiere Pro, Illustrator, InDesign</b> and <b>Photoshop</b>.

 From reading this, you have probably realised that I love making things, building things and understanding why and how they work.
 If you did, I'd love to work with you!